cryptowampum/wampei-woocommerce/woocommerce-gateway-wampei/readme.md

 The woo-gateway-wampei-bitcoin plugin allows WooCommerce to accept Bitcoin as a payment method without using a third party exchange.
 You can accept payments into a non-custodial wallet that you have complete control over.
 Interfaces with your Wampei Register© merchant wallet software.
+Each payment has its own unique payment address, giving you much more control over your payments and better ability to reconcile payments and process refunds.
 [See](http://wampei.com/blog/woocommerce/plugin/ecommerce/using_wampei_woocommerce_plugin.html)

 ## Description ##